leiaportela/adk-langchain-a2a/README.md

-# Workshop ADK 2 — Triage Coordinator + LangChain A2A Specialist
+# ADK Triage Coordinator + LangChain A2A Specialist

 A two-agent demo on Google Cloud (Agent Engine):